Career Guide to JMU Majors: Anthropology

 Common majors or minors that complement this major

-Some common combinations include Africana Studies, American Studies, Art, Art History, Asian Studies, Biochemistry, Biology, Chemistry, Communication Studies, Economics, English, Environmental Studies, Family Studies, Geographic Science, Geology, Historical Archaeology, History, Humanitarian Affairs, Human Science, International Affairs, Justice Studies, Latin American Studies, Modern Foreign Languages, Philosophy and Religion, Political Science, Psychology, Sociology, Statistics, and Women's Studies.
+Some common combinations include Africana Studies, American Studies, Art, Art History, Asian Studies, Biochemistry, Biology, Chemistry, Communication Studies, Economics, English, Environmental Studies, Family Studies, Geographic Science, Geology, Historical Archaeology, History, Humanitarian Affairs, Global Religion & Global Issues, Human Science, International Affairs, Justice Studies, Latin American Studies, Modern Foreign Languages, Nonprofit Studies, Philosophy and Religion, Political Science, Psychology, Sociology, Statistics, Urban & Regional Studies, and Women's Studies.

 Students who do well in this program are drawn to broad questions about human experience and social organization, globalization and multiculturalism.
 They are interested in exploring these questions through research and careful analysis.
 Good writing, strong analytical and oral communication skills help students do well in this program.
 Many of our majors see anthropology as crucial in helping humans understand, function in, and positively re-figure a culturally diverse and increasingly interconnected world.